jastice/boxes-and-bubbles/README.md

 A simple-as-possible 2D physics rigid-body physics engine for Elm.
 Supports only bubbles (circles) and boxes (axis-aligned rectangles).

+Here's [an example](http://jastice.github.io/boxes-and-bubbles/) of the engine in action.

 It does this:

 * resolve collisions between bodies of different mass and bounciness.